 In the context of addressing global deforestation, active, sustainable forest management is a solution to help create value in standing forests, promoting the regeneration necessary to keep forests thriving and avoid conversion of forests to other uses.

 Forest certification systems including the Forest Stewardship Council™ (FSC™ N003159), Programme for the Endorsement of Forest Certification (PEFC/01-44-43) and Sustainable Forestry Initiative® (SFI®) all have requirements within their forest management standards, which focus on maintaining or enhancing biodiversity and managing or protecting high conservation and ecosystem values.
 Through the inclusion of these requirements in forest management practices, attention is placed on maintaining and conserving biodiversity while implementing other management objectives.
 The impact of FSC, PEFC and SFI standards also extend beyond certified forests.
 Each aforementioned system requires conservation of critical biodiversity values during all harvesting activities, including those on non-certified forestlands, through implementation of a due diligence system and risk-based mitigation measures where necessary.

-In South Africa where we are one of the country’s major landowners, we own and lease 394,000 hectares (ha) of land of which 259,000ha is planted and 135,000ha is unplanted natural areas that are managed for biodiversity in accordance with best practice principles.
-All our land – including the 135,000ha managed for biodiversity conservation – is FSC and PEFC certified.
+In South Africa where we are one of the country’s major landowners, we own and lease approximately 400,000 hectares (ha) of land, of which about 261,600 ha are planted.
+The remainder is unplanted natural areas totalling approximately 138,000 ha that are managed for biodiversity conservation.
+All this land – planted and unplanted – is FSC and PEFC certified.

 Some of the many ways we invest and act on our commitment to biodiversity conservation include: